Early Years funding for 2 year olds

 Funding for early years childcare offers to continue in the event of coronavirus (COVID-19) closures.
 The full statement can be found on the GOV.UK news story - Free childcare offers to continue during coronavirus closures

-From September 2014 the law changed to allow more two year olds to benefit from free childcare than ever before.
+From September 2014 the law changed to allow more two year olds to benefit from funded childcare than ever before.

 In Wiltshire, we have branded the funding as 'Better 2gether Funding'.

 Childcare is good for children.
 Research has shown that good quality early education can:

 - Improve children's development, for example their communication skills